Azure/Databricks360/iac-adb-360/README.md

 3.1.6 **metastorename** - the name of the metastore

-3.1.7 **repourl** - the url to the content repo, which should be attached
+3.1.7 **repourl** - the url to the content repo, which should be attached.
+Something like https://github.com/<orgname>/Databricks360.git

-3.1.8 **credname** - the credential name for the storage credential for bronze
+3.1.8 **credname** - the credential name for the storage credential for bronze.
+Thats just a name p.ex. scbronzedev

 3.2. create a pipeline from /pipelines/azure/deploy-postmetastore.yml

 3.3. assign the pipeline permissions to the variable group created earlier (library)

-3.4. run the pipeline
+3.4. run the pipeline. make sure, to run it from the dev branch

 <br/>